List of Skype features: Chat history

 Skype keeps user instant messaging history on user's local computer, and on Skype's cloud for 30 days.
 Users cannot control how long their chat histories are stored on Skype's servers but can configure that option individually for every their device.
 Once user signs into Skype on a new device the conversation history is synced with Skype's cloud and stored locally.
 Skype allows users to remove or edit individual messages during one hour after sending; this affects messages already received by chat interlocutors as well as not delivered to them yet.
 Skype allows users to delete all saved conversation histories for the device.

 Emoticons and formatting

 Users can send about 254 emoticons that are displayed either statically or animated, depending on user's settings.
 There are also hidden emoticons, 241 flags and 63 other.
 On special occasions, Skype introduces featured emoticons that are later either left as standard (anger), left as hidden (mooning) or removed (captain).
 Sending an empty message is not possible.
+Automatic conversion of text into emoticons cannot be disabled.